HIV/AIDS in Ukraine: Harm reduction programs

 Since 2003, drug substitution programs have been introduced in Ukraine.
 By the end of September 2008, they were offered to about 2200 persons in 38 locations.
-Mostly Buprenorphine (Trademark ‘Subutex‘) is dispensed, which is significantly more expensive than Methadone.
+Mostly Buprenorphine (Trademark ‘Subutex‘) is dispensed, which is significantly more expensive than methadone.
 It is also less frequently used and thoroughly researched worldwide.
-Buprenophin is more accepted by society and politicians, however, because it is seen as a painkiller.
-Methadone, in contrast, is viewed as a drug subscribed at public expense.
+Buprenophine is more accepted by society and politicians, however, because it is seen as a painkiller, while methadone, in contrast, is viewed as a drug prescribed at the public's expense.

 In 2012 patients and advocacy groups complained of occasional supply shortages in Ukrainian AIDS clinics.
-In June 2012 advocacy groups accused Health Ministry officials of embezzling money that should be used to treat AIDS patients by buying AIDS drugs at hugely inflated prices and then receiving kickbacks.
+In June 2012 advocacy groups accused Health Ministry officials of embezzling money that should be used to treat AIDS patients, by buying AIDS drugs at hugely inflated prices and then receiving kickbacks.

-In the War in Donbas the separatist authorities of the Donetsk People's Republic and Luhansk People's Republic have banned methadone and substitution therapy and have taken a hard line on drug addiction and have banned most international medical organizations.
-As a result people living with HIV/AIDS fled separatist-controlled areas.
+In the War in Donbas, the separatist authorities of the Donetsk People's Republic and Luhansk People's Republic have banned methadone and substitution therapy and have taken a hard line on drug addiction and have banned most international medical organizations.
+As a result, people living with HIV/AIDS fled separatist-controlled areas.